 The courses must be 300/400 level courses.
+Departments may require certain prefixes as well.
+Please verify requirements in the college catalog.
 Students may not use courses taken in previous semesters to count towards their internship.
 Approval for course substitution for part of the internship must be completed by mid-term in the semester preceding the internship.
+The

-The "Course Substitution Form" requires students to submit this form for each semester they are registering for courses to be used in place of internship.
+"Course Substitution Form" requires students to submit this form for each semester they are registering for courses to be used in place of internship.

-To request credits for "life experience or previous work experience" the new Course Substitution Form must be completed along with a written statement outlining how their previous work experience meets the learning goals they would have accomplished on internship.
+Internship Waiver for related work experience: To request credits for "life experience or previous work experience" the Partial Internship, Waiver or Substitution of Course Work Form must be completed along with a written statement outlining how their previous work experience meets the learning goals they would have accomplished on internship.
 Students must provide a written statement (2 -3 typed pages) and attach it to the course substitution form and submit it for approval to the academic advisor, department chair, Dean and VPAA.
 In some cases, a maximum of 6 credits for life experiences may be granted.
 Any exceptions to this will need VPAA approval.
 Students will need to be registered for these "life experiences/previous work experiences"